Tolfix/cpg-api/README.md

 # ⭐ | CPG-API
 CPG-API is being used to create products, invoices, orders, transactions and payments for customers, to grow your business.

+# 🎨 | Plugins
+Plugins allows you to install others features to CPG.
+Be aware it can be `dangerous` due to plugins get accessed to alot, you can trust `Tolfix` owns plugins, or plugins you created yourself, otherwise there is no guarantee

 # 📢 | Contribute
 Want to contribute?
 Great!
 You can contribute by `forking` this repository, then make changes and make a `PR`!